FelixKratz/SketchyBar/docs/config/Events.md

 All scripts are forced to terminate after 60 seconds and do not run while the system is sleeping.

 ### Creating custom events
-This allows to define events which are triggered by a different application (see Trigger custom events).
+This allows to define events which are triggered by arbitrary applications or manually (see Trigger custom events).
 Items can also subscribe to these events for their script execution.
 ```bash
 sketchybar --add event <name> [optional: <NSDistributedNotificationName>]
 ```